Skeabrate/sneakers-ecommerce/README.md

 Technologies and libraries I used for this project:
 - framework: ReactJS
+- hosting from firebase
 - styled-components
 - routing: react-router-dom v6
 - Animations with GSAP
 - Datocms as headless cms
 - GraphQL
+- axios
 - react-scroll and Intersection observers
-- Redux toolkit with Local Storage
+- Redux toolkit with Local Storage for global state
 - react-downshift for searchbar component